 This is a really important area for you as an organiser and it’s unfortunately one of the areas we can give the least advice on because of how many different countries there are, each with differing rules.

-Right now, we’re taking clones of past sites and improving or hacking them together as we go.
-You’re free to also use your own template, design, and tools but the site must be deployable via netlify.com.
+We have a Hugo site template that we can get going for you.
+You’re free to also use your own template, design, and tools but the site must be deployable via netlify.com for us to get host your website and give it a subdomain.
 As we don’t believe a given city should run an event more than once a year1 each event will get a repo name and subsequent sub-domain like

 [city][YYYY] on the satRdays.org domain.